 The copyright page should include the word “Copyright,” followed by the copyright symbol ©, followed by the anticipated year of graduation, followed by the author’s full legal name (no initials).
 Below this line, the copyright notice should appear single-spaced and read, “All rights reserved.
 Rhodes College has been granted permission to copy, publish, post and or disseminate this document in any form by any means at the sole discretion of the College, including without limitation, for purposes of preservation or instruction.”

 The top of the first line of the title appears 2 inches from the top of the page.
 APA recommends titles of no more than 12 words.
 See further guidelines at 2.01 Title (p 23).
 If multiple lines are used, arrange the lines in inverted pyramid form (that is, each line shorter than the one above it).
-If the title contains both a main title and a subtitle, then the main title may appear on a separate line or lines from the subtitle and be followed by a colon even if this means not using the inverted pyramid form.
+If the title contains both a main title and a subtitle, then the main title may appear on a separate line or lines from the subtitle, even if this means not using the inverted pyramid form.

 The following items of information should be evenly spread out over the remainder of the title page: